Pylons/pyramid/docs/narr/configuration.rst

 Application Configuration
 =========================

-Each deployment of an application written using :mod:`repoze.bfg` implies a specific *configuration* of the framework itself.
-For example, an application which serves up MP3s for user consumption might plug code into the framework that manages songs, while an application that manages corporate data might plug in code that manages accounting information.  :mod:`repoze.bfg` refers to the way in which code is plugged in to it for a specific application as "configuration".
+Each deployment of an application written using :mod:`pyramid` implies a specific *configuration* of the framework itself.
+For example, an application which serves up MP3s for user consumption might plug code into the framework that manages songs, while an application that manages corporate data might plug in code that manages accounting information.  :mod:`pyramid` refers to the way in which code is plugged in to it for a specific application as "configuration".